praveek/aepsdk-ui-ios/Documentation/Sources/getting-started.md

-#  Getting started with AEPNotificationContent extension
+#  Installing the AEPNotificationContent package

 ### Prerequisites

-Make sure you have completed the steps in the [prerequisites](./prerequisites.md)
+Make sure you have completed the steps in the [prerequisites](./../README.md#prerequisites).

 ### [CocoaPods](https://guides.cocoapods.org/using/using-cocoapods.html)